 Below are answers to some frequently asked questions about the Index of Biodiversity Surveys for Assessments (IBSA).
-These should be read in conjunction with the IBSA information page on the department’s website, and the IBSA instructions and templates available on the Environmental Protection Authority (EPA) website.
+These should be read in conjunction with the IBSA information page on the Department of Water and Environmental Regulation (DWER) website, and the IBSA instructions and templates available on the Environmental Protection Authority (EPA) website.

-If you are submitting a biodiversity survey report to the department, the EPA or the Department of Mines, Industry Regulation and Safety (DMIRS), to support an assessment, post-assessment or compliance process under the Environmental Protection Act 1986, it will need to be accompanied by an IBSA data package that has been prepared according to the IBSA instructions and templates.
+If you are submitting a biodiversity survey report to DWER, the EPA or the Department of Mines, Industry Regulation and Safety (DMIRS), to support an assessment, post-assessment or compliance process under the Environmental Protection Act 1986, it will need to be accompanied by an IBSA data package which has been prepared according to the IBSA instructions and templates.

 Approvals under the Environmental Protection Act 1986 often require the periodic submission of reports to demonstrate compliance with conditions of approval, such as Compliance Assessment Reports and Annual Environmental Reports.
 These reports are not biodiversity survey reports, so do not require IBSA data packages – though if a biodiversity survey report was supplied to support one of these compliance reports, it would need to be accompanied by an IBSA data package.

 No. IBSA data packages are only required for field surveys that have generated new data.
 Studies based entirely on previously existing observations, for example desktop studies, do not require IBSA data packages.
-If a study is based on a mix of existing and new data, for example a basic survey that comprises a desktop study and a site visit, an IBSA data package should be supplied that includes the biodiversity survey report and the data obtained during the site visit, but not the existing data from the desktop component.
+If a study is based on a mix of existing and new data, for example a basic survey that comprises a desktop study and a site visit, an IBSA data package should be supplied.
+This package should include the biodiversity survey report and the data obtained during the site visit, but not the existing data from the desktop component.

 No. The intellectual property owner decides whether the IBSA data package submitted to support an assessment or compliance process will be made public.
-If a licence to publish is not granted, then the IBSA data package will be archived at the department but not made public.
-For more detail refer to the IBSA instructions and templates and the explanatory notes in the IBSA Metadata and Licensing Statement.
+If a licence to publish is not granted, then the IBSA data package will be archived at DWER but not made public.
+For more information refer to the IBSA instructions and templates and the explanatory notes in the IBSA metadata and licensing statement.

 Note that survey reports may still be made publicly available, outside of IBSA, because of the assessment process itself (e.g. to support public comment).

 Only once the receiving agency has made and published its final decision or recommendation on the assessment, review or compliance process will IBSA make the relevant data packages publicly available (in accordance with the terms of any licence that has been granted by the intellectual property owner).
-Until then, the data packages remain in a quarantine environment at the department – this means that during the assessment or compliance process, via the relevant assessment officer, the submitter can provide corrected or updated data packages if there is a need to do so.
+Until then, the data packages remain in a quarantine environment at DWER.
+This means that during the assessment or compliance process, via the relevant assessment officer, the submitter can provide corrected or updated data packages if there is a need to do so.

 No. IBSA is not a relational database, and species records are not linked to any external datasets that will result in updates to the data housed in IBSA.
 If species names or other attributes change during an assessment or compliance process, resulting in a revised biodiversity survey report being submitted to the receiving agency, a similarly revised IBSA data package should also be submitted.

 Yes.
 IBSA data packages do not feed into DBCA processes.
-Any requirements for the supply of survey reports and data to DBCA, for example where the conditions of a collecting licence require DBCA to be informed of significant species observations, still apply and must be adhered to regardless of whether or not an IBSA data package has been submitted.
+Any requirements for the supply of survey reports and data to DBCA, for example where the conditions of a collecting licence require DBCA to be informed of significant species observations, still apply.
+They must be adhered to regardless of whether or not an IBSA data package has been submitted.

 Yes.
-The goal of IBSA is to publicly share biodiversity survey data collected to support environmental assessments, which may include significant species location information.
-DBCA has endorsed the operation of the system, whilst retaining its ability to advise the department of data that represents sensitive information required to be withheld for biodiversity conservation reasons.
+The goal of IBSA is to share publicly biodiversity survey data collected to support environmental assessments, which may include significant species location information.
+DBCA has endorsed the operation of the system, whilst retaining its ability to advise DWER of data that represents sensitive information required to be withheld for biodiversity conservation reasons.

 Proponents and environmental practitioners submitting IBSA data packages should include all species records, including those for significant species.
-As required during the review and quarantine period for each data package, the department will consult with DBCA regarding the need to withhold any significant species information.
-If necessary the department will remove such information prior to data packages being made publicly available on the IBSA portal.
+As required during the review and quarantine period for each data package, DWER will consult with DBCA regarding the need to withhold any significant species information.
+If necessary DWER will remove such information prior to data packages being made publicly available on the IBSA website.

 No. SLIP and data.wa.gov.au contain curated, general-purpose datasets.
 Reports and datasets in IBSA are not curated, and were prepared for supporting specific assessments.
 The collation of this material in IBSA, for use beyond these specific assessments, is done voluntarily as a public service as per the IBSA disclaimer.

-Go to the main IBSA information page on the department’s website and click on the link to the IBSA portal.
+Go to the main IBSA information page oon the DWER website and click on the link to the IBSA website.
 Browse the surveys or use the filters on the left, including the geographic filter, to find the surveys you are looking for.
 Note that the individual surveys displayed in the map, list and tile views, to the right of the filter panel, will be constrained by the number you have set to display per page (20, 50, 100 or 500).

 No. This Project Area boundary is approximate, and is simply intended to facilitate geographic searching in IBSA and give a general overview of the area covered by a biodiversity survey report.
 If it is important that you know the exact boundaries of a survey, you should examine the survey details spatial dataset provided under the ‘Resources’ tab (if available).